Chapter VI: Student Code of Conduct

 E. Student Self-Reporting of Criminal Charges and/or Major Infraction:

 Upon applying to the University of North Carolina School of the Arts, a student is required to report any criminal convictions on their application.
 “Conviction” means a guilty verdict, guilty plea, prayer for judgment continued, Alford plea, or “no contest” plea.
-If a prospective or accepted student is charged with a crime equivalent to a Major Infraction of the Code of Conduct or convicted of any crime or misdemeanor prior to or after matriculation at UNCSA, the student is required to self-report such action to the Vice Provost and Dean of Student Affairs within five business days of the filing of charges (in the case of a major infraction) or of the conviction (in the case of another crime).
+If a prospective or accepted student is charged with a crime equivalent to a Major Infraction of the Code of Conduct or convicted of any crime or misdemeanor prior to or after matriculation at UNCSA, the student is required to self-report such action to the Vice Provost of Student Affairs within five business days of the filing of charges (in the case of a major infraction) or of the conviction (in the case of another crime).
 Failure to do so may result in nullification of acceptance or, if enrolled, a violation of the Student Code of Conduct and disciplinary action.

 F. Relationship between the Student Code of Conduct and Violations of State and/or Federal Law:

 Instances of student misconduct on campus may or may not also constitute offense against the larger community, i.e., the city, the state or the United States.
 A student who is or has been prosecuted in court for a violation of law may be subject to University jurisdiction for the same offense.
 The courts have held that being punished by the courts and by the University for the same violation does not constitute double jeopardy.
 Student conduct infractions may be subject to adjudication whether or not they occur on University premises.
-The Associate Director of Student Conduct or designee shall determine whether an incident off-campus affects University interests and thus falls within the scope of the Student Code of Conduct.
+The Director of Student Conduct or designee shall determine whether an incident off-campus affects University interests and thus falls within the scope of the Student Code of Conduct.

 Student misconduct, which jeopardizes the University, the integrity of the University, or any member of the University community (equivalent to a major infraction) will be subject to the Student Code of Conduct.
 In addition, misconduct on any officially sponsored University activity, no matter what actions are taken by legal authorities outside of the University, will be subject to the Student Code of Conduct.